 European countries have long warned that U.S. withdrawal from the JCPOA would weaken counterproliferation efforts, strengthen Iran’s Islamic Revolutionary Guard Corps, and fuel regional instability.
 In their view, those predictions have come true, so it is now time to get serious about negotiations and stop the uncontrolled game of countermeasures.
 Although the DRM is no magic pill, Iran and the Trump administration need to realize that there are few if any good options left for reaching a negotiated solution.

-Charles Thepaut, a resident visiting fellow at The Washington Institute, previously worked for European diplomatic institutions in Syria, Iraq, Belgium, France, Germany, and other countries.
-Elana DeLozier is a research fellow in the Institute’s Bernstein Program on Gulf and Energy Policy.
+Elana DeLozier is a research fellow in The Washington Institute's Bernstein Program on Gulf and Energy Policy.